 - Don't listen to users unprompted: Users need to understand when your Action is waiting for their input.
 Leaving the mic open without prompting the user is a common mistake that is outlined in our policies.
-Make sure your Action notifies the user when it's waiting for a command, to reduce the risk that your Action is rejected.
+Make sure your Action notifies the user when it's waiting for a command to reduce the risk of your Action being rejected.

-- Review your invocation and display names: Make sure your invocation name is consistent with the display name that will appear on your Assistant directory page.
-Ensure both names are specific enough that users can easily call your action.
+- Review your invocation and display names: Make sure your invocation name is consistent with the display name, which appears on your Assistant directory page.
+Ensure both names are specific enough that users can easily invoke your Action.
 Your invocation and display names must also follow the policies for Actions on Google.

 Set display name

-The display name defines the name users use to explicitly invoke your Action.
+The display name defines how users explicitly invoke your Action.
 This name is also used in the Assistant directory.

 To set your display name, follow these steps: